J-Dai03/Weather-API-Project/README.md

 - The program does use json.simple, so make sure you have the .jar file installed
 - There are 2 reasons everything was uploaded at once.
   1. Firstly, because I used my university account's OneDrive instead of GitHub, as it to allowed me to access the project from the university computers without logging into GitHub.
   2. Secondly, because I was being paranoid about accidently publishing my API key.
-While I doubt anyone would use someone else's API key if an equivalent could be aquired for free, I felt like I should get in the habit of trying very hard at keeping them secret.
+While I doubt anyone would use someone else's API key if an equivalent could be acquired for free, I felt like I should get in the habit of trying very hard at keeping them secret.
 - I have many possible ideas for upgrades for the system, but I have already spent quite a lot time on this project.
 When I reached the free subscription's request limit during testing, I decided it was time to stop.
 On a sidenote, the response I reached the limit was:
 > {"cod":429, "message": "Your account is temporary blocked due to exceeding of requests limitation of your subscription type.
 Please choose the proper subscription https://openweathermap.org/price"}.
-- Due to testing being cut short, not all ways of backing out have been thoroghly tested.
+- Due to testing being cut short, not all ways of backing out have been thoroughly tested.

 ## Possible upgrades to the program: